 Later on Kai together with his fellow photographer came to me from Bangkok.
 We spent three days doing photography and sharing experience.
 They explained me how they’re editing their Nikon photos.
 It’s a really complicated thing.
 They couldn’t show me a satisfactory result with white-skinned type models though.
 They had adequate picture for Asian and African types only.
 And even so it turned out they use several layers to accomplish that.
 Saturation level on a green layer is manually decreased.
 Then the green layer is added with Overlay.
 Then they paint the image or its part.
 And then again some complicated editing.
 Although in the end it looks beautiful.
-For instance:

 Looks great but it’s very complicated to achieve.
 The skin looks amazing.
 But this is the result of painting and heavy post-editing.
 This technique is good for single photos but almost useless when you’ve got 500-1000 files in a photoshoot.
 This option is not for me.
 I imagine having a session with 500-1000 photos and applying their editing technique.
 I would have spent a month on post-production rather than giving the result to my client after two weeks as I’m used to do.